 Set the thermostat on a comfortable temperature

 While being too hot can cause heat-related issues to your baby, so can being too cold.
-Setting the air conditioner too low can cause your baby to catch a cold, or worse, hypothermia.
+Setting the air conditioner too low can cause problems, too.
 Instead, place your thermostat on a reasonable temperature that falls between low to mid 70 degrees.
 Doing so allows your little one’s body to adapt to the temperature without any complications.
 Consider lowering the thermostat before you lay your baby down to sleep, so the room has time to cool.

 Check your air vents

-Monitoring the air vents in your home for dust or other allergens is important for the health of your baby.
+Monitoring the air vents in your home for dust or other allergens is important.
 If you notice dust build up, turn your AC off and open the windows before proceeding to clean the vents.
 This will prevent dust from spreading as you wipe down the air vents.
 Cleaning and replacing your filters regularly will eliminate dust mites, mold, and any other pesky airborne pollutants that are lurking on and around your air filters.
 This will significantly improve the indoor air quality.

 It is also good to position your little one’s crib or bassinet away from the vent.
 Having the air blowing directly onto your baby may cause discomfort and a significant drop in your baby’s body temperature.
 Drawing the curtains or closing the blinds during peak day times will help preserve a consistent flow of cool air.
 Avoid opening the windows while the AC is running, as this will cause dust to quickly accumulate.